tristanpenman/rover-kit/README.md

 ## Python

-The scripts for controlling the rover are written in Python, and rely on some very useful libraries:
+The on-device scripts for controlling the rover are written in Python, and rely on some very useful libraries:

 * [Adafruit_CircuitPython_MotorKit](https://github.com/adafruit/Adafruit_CircuitPython_MotorKit)
 * [RPi.GPIO](https://pypi.org/project/RPi.GPIO)

+Test scripts:

+* [test-motors.py](./src/test-motors.py) - starts and stops each motor in turn
+* [test-sensors.py](./src/test-sensors.py) - outputs a series of ultrasonic sensor readings

+Main control script:

+* [rover-control.py](./src/rover-control.py) - runs a web server that can be used to control the rover

+## Rover Control

+The _Rover Control_ frontend, which is served by the [rover-control.py](./src/rover-control.py) script, is pretty ordinary HTML and JavaScript.

+The code can be found in [src/web](./src/web).

 ## License